selfcommunity/developers-doc/docs/apireference/v2/discussion/upvote_for_a_specific_discussion.md

 title: Upvote for a Specific Discussion
 ---

-This endpoint upvotes a specific discussion.
+This endpoint upvotes (with a relative reaction) a specific discussion.

 :::info